trampgeek/moodle-qtype_coderunner/docs/index.md

 to ensure that the names given to elements like radio buttons are different in the two answers.

-Using this macro, it is also possible to include the GraphUI in the HtmlUI.
+#### Including other CodeRunner UIs in an HTML UI page

-By including a custom grader, it is possible to create a Question with several sub questions.
-To do this, in the html-code a textarea element needs to be
+Using the `___textareaId___` macro, it is also possible to embed other CodeRunner UI elements within the HTML page.
+For example, you might want a page with two different code areas managed by Ace.
+Or one with a Graph UI element in it.

-defined:
+To embed other UI elements in the page, you must first define a textarea to be "wrapped" by the added UI elements.
+For example, if you wish to insert a graph UI element, you might add code like

     <textarea class="coderunner-ui-element"
     id="graph_target_name____textareaId___"